ArthurDelannoyazerty/OpenCV-GUI/README.md

 # OpenCV-GUI
 A graphical interface for the OpenCV functions and more.
 This let you create an interactive pipeline of transformation for the selected image.

+Do you want to rapidly apply transformations to an image ?
+This program is made for that !

+You can test in all functions given by OpenCV and more with an instant refresh of the result image.
+All the parameters of each transformations can be easily and rapidly changed with user friendly UI.
+You can even change previous transformations while observing the change for the result image !

-**You can export the pipeline to python code or download the images by just pressing a button !!**
+**You can export the pipeline of transformation to python code or download the selected image by just pressing a button !**

 # Getting started
 Just download the latest release and execute the *.exe* file.
 Make sure that the *commands.txt* file is in the same directory as the *.exe* file.